psychemedia/finn-resources/src/finn-childhood.md

 The man gave the axe into her hand, and that minute she swept the head off him, saying: " You'll never tell any man about this place now."

-One day the whelp ate some of the fine chip- pings (bran) left cut by the carpenter from the inside of the tree.
-The old woman said: " You '11 be called Bran from this out."
+One day the whelp ate some of the fine chippings (*bran*) left cut by the carpenter from the inside of the tree.
+The old woman said: " You'll be called Bran from this out."

-All three lived in the tree together, and the old woman did not take her grandson out till the end of five years ; and then he could n't walk, he had been sitting so long inside.
+All three lived in the tree together, and the old woman did not take her grandson out till the end of five years ; and then he couldn't walk, he had been sitting so long inside.

 When the old grandmother had taught the boy to walk, she brought him one day to the brow of a hill from which there was a long slope.
 She took a switch and said : " Now, run down this place.
 I will follow and strike you with this switch, and coming up I will run ahead, and you strike me as often as you can."